 Formative assessment and feedback

-Formative assessment will comprise a mock exam of 1 hour.
+Formative assessment will comprise a shorter mock exam.
 Each student will be given individual written feedback and guidance on his or her mock exam.
 In lectures, the cohort as a whole will be given verbal feedback and guidance on general themes and issues that emerged from the formative assessment.
 Students will also have the opportunity to complete and receive feedback on practice exam questions in advance of the exam proper.
 Verbal feedback is given in the tutorial setting as a matter of routine.

 The assessment method for each module has been selected to test a variety of key skills, competences and outcomes as required by QAA.
 As such, assessment method cannot be changed.
 Reasonable adjustment may be made on application subject to ALS approval AND only where such adjustment still allows for the required skills, key competences and outcomes to be assessed at an equivalent level.